Table of Contents

-There are a number of factors you need to account for when reviewing how much you can are able to borrow with a mortgage.
+There are a number of factors you need to account for when asking how much mortgage can I borrow?

 Some of the main factors are: